BavoDebraekeleer/bavod-robotwagentje-analyse/docs/_coverpage.md

 - :cloud: Serve locally and on GitHub Pages or Netlify

-[Use this template](https://github.com/MichaelCurrin/docsify-js-template/generate) <!-- TODO: Remove on your copy of this template.-->
 [Get Started](#docsifyjs-template) <!-- TODO: Use ID of your homepage heading -->

 <!-- TODO: Set your background color or image. -->